Trump tells Dems he'll "get killed" in GOP tax bill

 Asked to comment on the president’s remarks to the group, White House spokeswoman Sarah Sanders said, “The president did call in and urged senators to support the bill.”

-Sen. Sherrod Brown, D-Ohio, said the president told the Democrats "“this bill is terrible for rich people.”
+Sen. Sherrod Brown, D-Ohio, said the president told the Democrats "this bill is terrible for rich people, and we (Democrats) don't really agree."

+An analysis by the Joint Committee on Taxation found that after 2023, people making between $20,000 and $40,000 would see a tax increase.
+People making $200,000 to $500,000 per year would also see a tax increase after 2023 under the current GOP plan.
+A repeal of the estate tax would give the wealthy an additional $300 billion dollar tax break.

 The House is amending its version of a tax overhaul initially released last week and the Senate is expected to unveil its version of a bill on Thursday.
 The Senate Finance Committee is expected to move quickly, advancing the measure though the committee process starting Monday, a timeline that Democrats say shuts them out of the process.